 Opposite field frisbee throws are tough.
 They have the least margin for error and require the most focus of all the directions.
 This is due to the early acceleration of the frisbee and early release as well.
 Just like an outside pitch when hitting, you have the most chances to roll over or pull off the frisbee throw.
 All players, regardless of power, should throw the outside pitch frisbee low or lower than their centerfield throw.
 Any top had wrist pronation (pushing over the top of the bottom hand with the top hand) kills the direction and extension to the opposite field.
 It is super important to maintain your palm up/palm down position through the throw.
 As you can see in my demonstrations below when I stay palm-up-palm-down through the throw the frisbee goes straight.
 Conversely, when I push over the top with my top hand (pronate), the frisbee flops down into the ground.
 Pitchers throw outside for a reason, it's hard to maintain that direction of the barrel.
 Taking the timing aspect out of it, just the barrel direction gives hitters fits.
 Again, I have angled my body to see better frisbee flight.
 I strongly recommend this, not only when doing frisbee throws, but when practicing inside and outside pitches off a tee.
 Ball flight and frisbee flight tells you a lot about your movements and extension if a hittrax, field, or video is not available.

-Mastering the two hand frisbee throw will help your extension, barrel direction, and power.
+Mastering the two hand frisbee throw will help with barrel direction, power, and extension in the swing.
 Focus on your hands staying palm up/palm down through the extension of the throw.
 The better your turn the bucket top/frisbee and get to palm up/palm down, the better your swing will be.
 Throw the frisbee with speed and quickness.
 Try to throw it fast and far.
 I recently wrote an article about the wrist and forearm movement that goes along with this quite well.
 Use both of these articles together to get your bat flying through the zone.
 You'll be glad you did.
 And hey, maybe you'll pick up FROLF (Frisbee Golf) as a new activity.